achyut-srivastava/Moores-boundary-tracing-algorithm-python/README.md

 Moore boundary tracing algorithm
 This algorithm is coded in Jupyter Notebook.
 Matlab bwboundary function works on the same algorithm.
-It traces outer contours only
+It traces outer contours only.